realslimschadey/schadeynet/content/about.md

 draft: false
 ---
 ### whoami
-My name is michael.
-I have the following qualities:
+My name is michael and i'm a security engineer in the Boston area.

-- I like protecting things
+- I secure things
-- I like drones
+- I like taking drone pictures